p-alekya3/WeaponDetectionSystem/README.md

 # WeaponDetectionSystem
-Detection of weapons in real time using YOLO v5, OpenCV,  Python 3.10 An alert sound is also played when the weapon is detected.
+Detection of weapons in real time using YOLO v5, OpenCV,  Python 3.10

+An alert sound is also played when the weapon is detected.

 Download weight file: https://drive.google.com/file/d/10uJEsUpQI3EmD98iwrwzbD4e19Ps-LHZ/view?usp=sharing

+It also detects if the camera is blocked by any person or any material.